Become an Expert on Your Seat Belt, Carseat Lockoffs, and When to Use Locking Clips (Hopefully Never!)

 Attach the locking clip, making sure that both the lap portion and shoulder portion of the seat belt are threaded through the clip.
 The locking clip should go right next to the latchplate, no more than 1″ away from the latchplate.
 An easy way to thread the seat belt through the clip is to fold the seat belt in half lengthwise.

 Slide one side of the locking clip over the folded portion of the seat belt and let the seat belt lay flat again (be sure not to let go of the seat belt; you do not want to gain any slack in the belt at all).
-Repeat for the other side of the locking clip, see first picture below. *Note: it is easier if you practice this first on a loose seat belt.
-Once the locking clip is securely on the seat belt, buckle the seat belt again.
-It should not be easy to buckle; if it is, you will most likely have to tighten the belt again and redo the locking clip.
-If the carseat gets in the way of the locking clip, you may move the locking clip further away from the latchplate, but it still MUST stay as close as possible to the latchplate (the further away from the latchplate you move the locking clip, the more slack is introduced into the seat belt).
+Repeat for the other side of the locking clip, see first picture below.

 Inspect the locking clip to be sure that all 4 prongs of the locking clip are securely on the seat belt.
 There is no right side up for a locking clip; just make sure it is all the way on both sides of the seat belt.
+The carseat should move less than 1″ when you tug on it at the belt path side to side and front to back.